Local OpenVINO Model Conversion¶

 You should see:

 Where’s the blob file?
-It’s located in the same folder as
+It’s located in the current folder

 Run and display the model output¶